 Memory corruption can also cause such blue screen error.
 You can run memory diagnostics to fix it.

-Type mdsched.exe in the box and hit Enter.
+- Type mdsched.exe and press Enter.

-Click Restart now and check for problems(recommended).
+- Click Restart now and check for problems(recommended).

-Now Windows will check the memory automatically.
+- Now Windows will check the memory automatically.
 Wait till the testing 100% completes.

 After the testing, Windows will restart automatically.